emwap/stream-paper/paper.md

   freeze arr
 ~~~

-The code is almost identical to the previous version, but the key
+The key difference from the previous version is that the loop variable
-difference is that the loop variable `i` is fed to the step function
+`i` is fed to the step function `next`.
-`next`.

 Functions like `cycle` can now take advantage of this loop index, and
 don't need to create their own loop variables: